ricksaud/guessMyNumber/README.md

 # guessMyNumber
-A small web game that th euser need to guess a number between 1 and 20 created randomlyby the computer.
+A small web game that the user need to guess a number between 1 and 20 created randomly  by the computer.